LET US HELP WITH YOUR GARDENING QUESTIONS!

 Master Gardeners are on hand to help you with issues in your home and back yard.
 Our Plant Clinic is stocked with a large library of resources, modern technology, and motivated, trained, and experienced Master Gardeners.
 It helps us help you if you can bring in samples to support your questions… branches of a sick plant, insects that you’ve trapped, photos, etc.

 - Location: 2403 South 18th Street, Suite 100, Union Gap

 - Phone: (509) 574-1604

-There are folks at your service in the Clinic on Mondays, Wednesdays and Fridays 9:00 am to 4:00 pm (except the noon lunch hour).
-At other days and times, you can call and leave a message.
+During the growing season, there are folks at your service in the Clinic on Mondays, Wednesdays and Fridays 9:00 am to 4:00 pm (except the noon lunch hour).
+At other days and times (and now during winter months), you can call and leave a message.
 We will research your issue, and contact you as soon as possible.
 We suggest you take pictures, if appropriate and possible, related to your question and email them to us.
 That will help us diagnose the issue.

 The Common Bed Bug

 In general, the gardening clinic is quiet in the month of January.
 This would be a good time to discuss what typically comes into the clinics during January.
 Here in Yakima, we have responded to over 50 pest diagnosis over the past four years.
 A lot of January problems are caused by household pests including bugs, spiders, pantry pests and nuisance pests that come into the home to escape winter conditions.

 So what is the most frequent pest observed in Central Washington during the month of January?
 Nearly 20% of the diagnoses and recommendations dealt with the common bed bug, Cimex lectularius.
 No one can point to any one factor that contributes to the rise of bed bugs, but some of the factors involved may be increased inter-regional travel, and regulations limiting the use of effective pesticides.